FlamingoeZpZ/ICG-Indiv-2/readme.md

 Okay so technically at this point, vertex extrusion is already happening in the water, and shadows are being handled by the shark...
 So to feel like I did something, let's implement bloom & Outlines.

-Speed run time

-Okay great, so here's what the game looks like now

 First I added an outline pass to the shark shadow shadow, then I connected that outline pass to my C# script and added some code that raycasts forward from the player position
 If we're seeing the layer w/ the shark on it, then the shark goes red.
 ![](E.png)